AnanthuPSankar/DissertationDBS/README.md

 AI Vehicle Recommendation Tool (Irish Scenario)

-This project uses cost assumptions and machine learning to recommend vehicles in Ireland based on a user's budget and monthly driving distance.
+This project uses cost assumptions and machine learning to recommend vehicles in Ireland based on a user's budget (the total budget, not just the downpayment or purchase price) and monthly driving distance.
 It predicts the 5-year Total Cost of Ownership (TCO) using both rule-based and data-driven approaches.

-📁 Project Structure
+**** Project Structure ****
 .
 ├── vehicles.csv                         # Raw vehicle data
 ├── tco_calculate.py                     # Calculates 5-year TCO and cost components